 A brief fanfare begins the second movement which is quite short.
 The viola is prominent and it provides the background for the melodic development.
 It actually sounds a bit like a bassoon!
 Things are quite intense for a time and there is a lot of rhythmic impetus.
 Insistent passages come and go, and the melodies do the same.
 Violin passages are quoted by the cello, and then passed around the ensemble.
 A surprisingly stately section comes out of nowhere but is soon overwhelmed by determined violin chords.
 There is a scurrying feeling for a time, which becomes rowdy.
 The cello repeats the opening theme and the violins join in.
 A subdued passage ends the movement.

 The next movement starts with a funereal motif and the violin wanders around it until we have a solo violin passage.
 The violin is very prominent and the motif keeps returning.
-The cello now steps out to take over and it hovers over the music.
-Wonderful cello writing here!
+The cello now steps out to take over and it hovers over the music – there is wonderful cello writing here.
 A long solo violin passage leads to an abstract mood where the violins mimic each other.
 The cello keeps up with a melody that creates a gentle chaos with the violins.
 The dynamics vary appreciably within the movement.
-Sometimes it’s like a whisper to a scream!
+Sometimes it’s like a whisper to a scream.
 A remarkably poignant passage ensues where the cello supports a solo violin.
 This is a beautiful piece of writing; the violin is just terrific.
 An ostinato is established by the cello and the opening motif returns.
 The ending is delicate and ephemeral.

 The final movement opens in a disjointed manner and nothing seems to settle for a while.
 Eventually the cello and violins combine for a wonderful melodic section.
 Soon a degree of chaos occurs with quite violent interjections.
 Then the mood is cut back to almost nothing until the violin leads the ensemble into a slightly atonal passage which is quite evocative, if a little out of place.
 A measure of calm reappears; now it becomes folk-like, again, slightly atonal.
 A scurrying cello rushes toward the end which comes with a flourish.

 This quartet piques my interest enough to say that I will be revisiting this composer’s work again.
-It is filled with contrasts: ostinati, abstraction, chaos, many melodies and great variations.
+It is filled with contrasts: ostinatos, abstraction, chaos, many melodies and great variations.

 Listenability: Very enjoyable early modern quartet.